deeban-dc/deeban-dc/README.md

-🔥Welcome to my GitHub repo!
+<<Welcome to my GitHub repo!>>

-😄I'm an ECE student trying to learn programming, so if you're here to judge my code, please be gentle.
+>>I'm an ECE student trying to learn programming, so if you're here to judge my code, please be gentle.

-😄I promise I'll get better with time, just like a fine wine.
+>>I promise I'll get better with time, just like a fine wine.

-😄Just a warning, my code might make you question your life choices, but hey, isn't that what learning is all about?
+>>Just a warning, my code might make you question your life choices, but hey, isn't that what learning is all about?

-😄But seriously, feel free to look around, leave a comment, or even a joke.
+>>But seriously, feel free to look around, leave a comment, or even a joke.

-⚡If you're looking for perfectly optimized code, you've come to the wrong place.
+>>If you're looking for perfectly optimized code, you've come to the wrong place.